SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 “Should my buyer use an SBA broker?”

 Yes.
 Brokers know which lenders understand your business model and can speed up the process.
-Their fee (1-2%, paid by buyer) usually saves more time than it costs.
+Their fee (1 to 2%, paid by buyer) usually saves more time than it costs.

 “When do I tell my team?”